liqd/a4-meinberlin/docs/bplan_api.md

 ## Updating a Bplan

-Update an existing Bplan with the id `bplan-id` (attention: `bplan-id` here refers to the id which is returned from the api after creating a new bplan, not the `bplan_id` field which is used to designate the fis-broker identifier) within the organisation designated by`organisation-id`.
+Update an existing Bplan with the id `bplan-id` within the organisation designated by`organisation-id`.

 **URL** : `https://mein.berlin.de/api/organisations/<organisation-id>/bplan/<bplan-id>/`